rilldata/rill/docs/docs/reference/connectors/bigquery.md

 You have now configured Google Cloud access from your local environment.
 Rill will detect and use your credentials next time you try to ingest a source.

-### Configure credentials for deployments on Rill Cloud
+## Cloud deployment

-When deploying a project to Rill Cloud, Rill requires you to explicitly provide a JSON key file for a Google Cloud service account with access to BigQuery used in your project.
+When deploying a project to Rill Cloud (i.e. `rill deploy`), Rill requires you to explicitly provide a JSON key file for a Google Cloud service account with access to BigQuery used in your project.

 When you first deploy a project using `rill deploy`, you will be prompted to provide credentials for the remote sources in your project that require authentication.